-OMAHA (DTN) -- A winter storm system for the central U.S., and generally beneficial conditions in South America, are the key weather items for the commodity trade's attention Friday.
+OMAHA (DTN) -- A strong winter storm across the central United States, and mixed rain in South America, are the key weather items for the commodity trade's attention Friday.

 Bryce Anderson can be reached at firstname.lastname@example.org

 Follow him on Twitter @BAndersonDTN

 © Copyright 2020 DTN/The Progressive Farmer.
 All rights reserved.